Special features are:

 - Low costs for projecting and construction management

 Functionality – FBR:

 The wastewater from the sewer enters the first tank (chamber) of the treatment plant for primary clarification.
-No primary settlement is needed if the weastewater is screened.
+No primary settlement is needed if the wastewater is screened.
 Wastewater from kitchens in catering businesses is collected separately and fed through a fat separator or other technically suitable equipment (DAF flotation) to reduce the fats, oils and greases (FOG´s), before entering the primary treatment.
-A second container/tank follows for the remaining primary treatment and the required buffering, to absorb hydraulic fluctuations.
-In the containerised version, the primary clarification and buffer tank can be arranged as required, either placed one above the other or next to each other.
+The wastewater goes through a second container/tank for the remaining primary treatment, the required buffering and to absorb hydraulic fluctuations.
+In the containerised version, the primary clarification and buffer tank can be arranged as required: either placed one above the other or next to each other.
 The sludge storage can be installed separately or integrated in the prechamber.

-A filling pump (pneumatic or electrical) evenly feeds the biology treatment stage (over a period of 24 hours).
+A filling pump (pneumatic or electrical) consistently feeds the biology treatment stage (over a period of 24 hours).

 This ensures that in the event of subsequent load fluctuations the most favourable operating mode can always be set.
-For standard fixed-bed wastewater treatment plants, gravity pipes are used to fill standard treatment plants and there is no buffer pump.
+For standard fixed-bed wastewater treatment plants, gravity pipes with no buffer pump are used to fill standard treatment plants.

 A biological layer (micro-organic colonisation) forms on the fixed-bed material after a start-up period.
 This transforms the organic contaminants contained in the wastewater into sedimentary and mineral substances.
 This is mainly the work of aerobic organisms.
 The aeration system installed underneath the fixed-bed material supplies the organisms with sufficient air.
 In addition, the rising air causes a current that, owing to the geometry of the fixed-bed material used, results in the contents of the tank being completely (horizontally and vertically) mixed (characteristic of an intermixed cylinder).